 It's important to be prepared to provide a list of employment references who can attest to the skills and qualifications that you have for the job you are applying for.
 Always ask your references before including them on a list.

 How long does the hiring process last?
 How much does time does it take from when you apply to when you (hopefully) get a job offer or find out you won't get the job?

 It varies.
-You may get contacted right away, interview almost immediately, and get a job offer quickly.
+You may be contacted right away, interview almost immediately, and get a job offer quickly.
 In other cases, the hiring process can be lengthy and time-consuming.